friendly-neighborhood-coder/camera_follow/README.md

    2. Click "New Script".
    3. Paste content and name the script.
 3. Save and enable the script.
-4. Ensure your cameraaccount (e.g., "Camera Man") matches the name defined in the configuration.
+4. Ensure your camera account (e.g., "Camera Man") matches the name defined in the configuration.

 ## Configuration